-If you check your vehicle registration status online and find that yours is nearing its expiration date, the next step is selecting a renewal method.
+If you check your vehicle registration status online and find out that yours is close to its expiration date, the next step is picking a renewal method.
 The most common ways to renew a registration are:

 - Through the state DMV’s online portal

 The steps for a car registration renewal include getting your documents together, submitting them to a DMV office or representative and paying any fees.
 Just be sure to renew before your deadline or during a grace period.
 If you don’t, you could be on the hook for extra fees.